eclipse-archived/codewind-docs/docs/_documentations/remote-deploying-codewind.md

 The Codewind operator helps with the deployment of Codewind instances in an Openshift or Kubernetes cluster.
 Installing the Codewind operator is usually performed by your system administrator.

-Download the Codewind operator from [this link](https://github.com/eclipse/codewind-operator), or if you have Git installed, clone the Codewind operator repository, for example:
+Download the Codewind operator from the [codewind-operator repository](https://github.com/eclipse/codewind-operator) or if you have Git installed, clone the `codewind-operator` repository, for example:

 `$ git clone https://github.com/eclipse/codewind-operator -b 0.12.0`

-For more detailed information about the Codewind operator and the install process, see the [Codewind operator readme file](https://github.com/eclipse/codewind-operator/blob/master/README.md).
+For more detailed information about the Codewind operator and the install process, see the [Codewind operator README file](https://github.com/eclipse/codewind-operator/blob/master/README.md).

 ## 2. Install the operator into your cluster and deploy Keycloak

-Installing the operator into your cluster and deploying Keycloak is a three step process comprising:
 1. [Install the operator](#2a-install-the-operator).
 2. [Change the admin password for the admin user](#2b-change-the-admin-password-for-the-admin-user).
 3. [Update the Keycloak password in the operator secret with the new password](#2c-update-the-keycloak-password-in-the-operator-secret-with-the-new-password).